AhmedTarekHasan/ExtensibleLoggerLibrary/README.md

 <br/>

-This is a logging library which can be extended by new logging libraries and wrapers to be used on .NET applications to log all kind of log.
+This is a logging library which can be extended by new logging libraries and wrappers to be used on .NET applications to log all kind of log entries.

 <br/>